Continuing Education Activity

 - Atrophic gastritis: Intrinsic factor level decreases and leads to reduced absorption of vitamin B12.

-- Chronic acid-reducing medication use: Chronic reduction of acid secretion decreases the release of bound vitamin B12 from the protein of food particles, so R factor can't bind, and ultimately vitamin B12 absorption is reduced.
+- Chronic acid-reducing medication use: Chronic reduction of acid secretion decreases the release of bound vitamin B12 from the protein of food particles, so R factor is unable to bind, and ultimately vitamin B12 absorption is reduced.

-- Long term metformin use: It may relate to reducing intestinal mobility or to intestinal bacterial overgrowth that competes with vitamin B12 and decreases its absorption.
+- Long-term metformin use: May correlate with reduced intestinal mobility or intestinal bacterial overgrowth that competes with vitamin B12 and decreases its absorption.